Why does the pressure regulator stop?

 This operation causes the deterioration of the protection membranes inside the regulator.

-For correct use of the regulator, make sure that before being screwed onto the cylinder, the knob is turned fully counterclockwise (closed).
+For a correct use of the regulator, make sure it is fully turned clockwise (closed) before being screwed onto the cylinder.

-After connecting the cylinder, slowly turn the knob clockwise to allow the gas to pass.
+After connecting the cylinder, slowly turn the knob clockwise to allow the gas to flow.

-How many services can I do with one 1 L Nitrogen/Hydrogen cylinder?
-And how many with one 2.2 L cylinder?
+How many services can I do with a 1 L Nitrogen/Hydrogen cylinder?
+And how many with a 2.2 L cylinder?